-'Pretty Woman,' 'Scream,' 'War Dogs,' and 'Arrival' all had different names before they hit the big screen.
+'Pretty Woman,' 'Scream,' 'Rough Night' and 'Atomic Blonde' all had different names before they hit the big screen.

-Other films that have altered their previously well-known moniker prior to their release include Scream (originally Scary Movie, until inspiration struck in a Michael Jackson video of the same name); War Dogs (formerly Arms and the Dudes); Arrival (aka Story of Your Life) and Begin Again, known as Can a Song Save Your Life? as recently as its Toronto Film Festival debut roughly 10 months before its release.
+Other films that have altered their well-known moniker prior to their release include Scream (originally Scary Movie, until inspiration struck in a Michael Jackson video of the same name); War Dogs (formerly Arms and the Dudes); Arrival (aka Story of Your Life) and Begin Again, known as Can a Song Save Your Life? at its Toronto Film Festival debut roughly 10 months before its release.

 Take a look back at the stories behind the title changes of these and other movies.